 Our research focuses on developing and using computational methods for understanding ecological and evolutionary patterns and processes with a focus on conservation biology.

 Species Distribution Model of Batrachoseps major in Southern California.
-Warm colors indicate high predicted probability of presence.
+Warm colors indicate high predicted climatic suitability.

 Optimizing Habitat Restoration with Species Distribution Models

 Identifying ideal locations for habitat restoration projects is crucial for their success.
 We are utilizing multi-species Distribution Models to identify locations along the southern coast of California that have high levels of predicted presence of over 40 commercially and recreationally important shallow rocky reef fish and invertebrate species in an effort to identify preferred locations for manmade reef projects.

 Multi-species Distribution Model indicating areas of high predicted probability of presence across multiple shallow rocky reef fish and invertebrate species.